Are you affected by online hate?

 In July 2023, X had blocked the account of data analyst Travis Brown without warning.
 Brown, together with HateAid, then obtained a temporary restraining order against X. His account was reactivated.
 The reason given was that Brown had not been heard by X and that the account had been blocked without sufficient justification.

 In October 2023, Brown’s account was blocked again – this time with an advance warning and citing alleged violations of the platform’s guidelines.
 Again, with the support of HateAid, Brown filed a motion for a preliminary injunction.
+With a surprising result: the Berlin Regional Court dismissed the action, considering itself to lack jurisdiction.
+Brown appealed against this decision.
+HateAid covered the costs of the proceedings and legal representation as part of its legal costs funding.

 Anna-Lena von Hodenberg, Geschäftsführerin HateAid